Computer-Science-Research-MU/Postgraduate/PG_Handbook.md

 ### Changes to programme duration or full-time registration status:

 Please note that you cannot unilaterally extend the agreed duration of your research, or switch from full-time to part-time mode, or vice-versa, without your supervisor's agreement.
 The department cannot guarantee continuing availability of facilities or supervision in the event of a unilateral change.
 However, the department is willing to accommodate unexpected changes in a student's circumstances and, in such cases, the student should alert their supervisor and the CS Department Research Student Coordinator,   as soon as possible.

+## 2. Access to Facilities and Resources

+### Departmental Research Labs:

+All full-time research students will initially be allocated a desk and standard PC in one of the departmental research labs.
+With the agreement of your supervisor, you may alternatively or additionally be allocated space in one of the special-purpose labs, where relevant.
+You should note that occupying a desk in one of our labs constitutes acceptance of full-time status, and this implies a responsibility to attend department workshops, seminars and participate in research postgraduate related departmental activities.

+Part-time postgraduate students and “continuing" full-time students (i.e. PhD registered beyond year 4 and MSc students registered beyond year 2) will not normally have the use of a dedicated desk in the research lab.
+Subject to availability, facilities in the research labs may be made available for such students at the discretion of the Head of Department.
+If this is not possible, arrangements will be made for access to shared computing facilities.